Carrie N. Baker: Awards

 Her first book, The Women's Movement Against Sexual Harassment, won the 2008 National Women's Studies Association Sara A. Whaley book prize.
+Her fifth book, Abortion Pills: US History and Politics, won the 2026 ACLS Open Access Book Prize in History.

 For her teaching, Baker was awarded the 2006 Dave and Lu Garrett Award for Meritorious Teaching at Berry College, the 2018 Student Government Association Annual Teaching Award at Smith College, and the 2020 Sherrerd Teaching Award at Smith College.
+She was named the Sylvia Dlugasch Bauman Professor of American Studies in 2021.